dcreager/dcreager.net/content/2016/11/semantic-methods.markdown

     processes that is easy to program with.

-And more importantly, we're going to pick and choose the most useful pieces of each semantic method as part of the refinement algorithm that we describes in the previous post:
+And more importantly, we're going to pick and choose the most useful pieces of each semantic method as part of the refinement algorithm that we described in the previous post:

   1. Load in a description of the \\(Spec\\) and \\(Impl\\) processes,